gravitational/workshop/docker.md

 ## Building Container images

-So far we have been using container images downloaded from the Docker's public registry.
+So far we have been using container images downloaded from Docker's public registry.

 **Starting from scratch**

-`Dockerfile` is a special file that instructs `docker build` command how to build image
+`Dockerfile` is a special file that instructs `docker build` command how to build an image

 ```
 $ cd docker/scratch